voxel51/fiftyone/docs/getting_started/install.md

-# Install FiftyOne
+# Installation

-## TODO

-Simple page that provides steps that user can copy-paste into their terminal to install the software, on Mac, Linux, or Windows

-This document describes how to install FiftyOne in a [virtual environment](https://docs.python.org/3/tutorial/venv.html).
+This page describes how to install FiftyOne in a [virtual environment](https://docs.python.org/3/tutorial/venv.html).
 Using a virtual environment is strongly recommended because it allows maintaining an isolated environment in which FiftyOne and its dependencies can be installed.